 Chest x-rays are taken; however, chest CT is far more sensitive and should be done if patients are at high risk (ie, neutropenic).
 CT of sinuses is done if sinus infection is suspected.
 A movable fungus ball within a cavitary lesion is characteristic on both, although most lesions are focal and solid.
 Sometimes imaging detects a halo sign (a hazy shadow surrounding a nodule) or cavitation within a necrotic lesion.
 Diffuse, generalized pulmonary infiltrates are seen in some patients.

-Invasive infections usually require aggressive treatment with voriconazole or isavuconazole, which has equal efficacy to and fewer adverse effects than voriconazole (1).
-Amphotericin B (particularly lipid formulations) is also effective, although more toxic.
+Invasive infections usually require aggressive treatment with voriconazole or isavuconazole, which has equal efficacy to and fewer adverse effects than voriconazole (1 Treatment reference Aspergillosis is an opportunistic infection that usually affects the lower respiratory tract and is caused by inhaling spores of the filamentous fungus Aspergillus, commonly present in... read more ).
+Amphotericin B (particularly lipid formulations) is also effective although more toxic.
 Oral posaconazole or itraconazole (but not fluconazole) can be effective in some cases.
 Caspofungin or other echinocandins may be used as salvage therapy.
 Combination therapy with voriconazole and echinocandins may be effective in certain patients.

 Usually, complete cure requires reversal of immunosuppression (eg, resolution of neutropenia, discontinuation of corticosteroids).
 Recrudescence is common if neutropenia recurs.